Split Your Email and Website

 THE DETAILS: https://bit.ly/2RgCNgE

-- They offer three email plans which differ mainly on the number of email addresses included, the amount of storage you are allowed, and the protocol for managing your email between devices (computer, phone, tablet).
+- They offer three email plans which differ the amount of storage you are allowed and some extras are offered with the Premium plan, such as HIPAA-compliant email.

 - Their system is less complicated than Google’s.